andres-garcia-alves/electronics-ardutester/README.md

 |------------------------------------------------------|------------------------------------------------------|
 | ![](Resources/Standard/08-proyect-final-02.jpg)      | ![](Resources/Standard/08-proyect-final-04.jpg)      |

-See 'Rescources' sub-folder for more pictures & videos of the project.
+See 'Resources' sub-folder for more pictures & videos of the project.

 &nbsp;